Car park plan may lead to new charges or tax rises

 Lucy Denham/BBCA plan to transfer ownership of free-to-use council car parks in Norfolk could lead to new charges or increases in council tax.

-Breckland Council has been in talks with the smaller town councils in Thetford, Dereham, Swaffham, Watton and Attleborough about the future of its car parks.
+Breckland District Council has been in talks with the town councils in Thetford, Dereham, Swaffham, Watton and Attleborough about the future of its car parks.

-To cut costs, it is expected to hand over the parking sites free of charge, despite them having a market value of almost £2m.
+Ahead of a shake-up of local government which is expected to see the district council scrapped, it has agreed to transfer the parking sites free of charge, despite them having a market value of almost £2m.

 The town councils are considering different ways of covering running costs, including tax increases, parking fees and sponsorship.